 This post may contain affiliate links.
 Please read our Disclosure Policy.

 These homemade cheddar biscuits are gluten-free, nut-free, egg-free, soy-free, and oat-free.
-Make them dairy-free using plant-based butter and cheese.
+I tested them dairy-free using plant-based butter and cheese to make sure the dairy-free version was just as good.
 (Violife is my favorite dairy-free cheese in this recipe.)
-I also have a lot of fun biscuit flavors that you can see in this list of gluten-free biscuit recipes!
+I also have a lot of fun biscuit flavors in this list of gluten-free biscuit recipes!

-Grab some mixing bowls and a biscuit cutter, and get ready to make biscuits!
 If you prefer to bake without grains, you can also make my Paleo Biscuits and add the same seasonings as this recipe to mimic the flavor.
+If you prefer something fluffier, these Gluten-Free Cheddar Muffins are another family favorite.

 Recipe Ingredient Notes: